 If the judgment is in favor of the defendant, you can file a motion for new trial within 14 days of the judgment.
 That means that you want a "do over" in the same justice court.
 You would need to show that justice wasn't done in the original case.
-If you file a motion for new trial, you must send it to the defendant within one day of filing it with the court.
+If you file a motion for new trial, you must pay a filing fee of \$54 or file a Statement of Inability to Afford Payment of Court Costs.
+You must also send a copy of the motion to the defendant within one day of filing it with the court.